Alignak-monitoring/alignak-doc/source/04-1_alignak_configuration/02_core_configuration.rst

 The Alignak environment file (*alignak.ini*) aims to contain all the Alignak configuration, except the monitored system that may be configured separately in Nagios legacy configuration (cfg) files or in the Alignak backend.

-If your monitored system configuration is stored in the Alignak backend, the *alignak.ini* file is the only configuration file you will have to manage ;)
+If your monitored system configuration is stored in the Alignak backend, the *alignak.ini* file is (almost) the only configuration file you will have to manage ;)

 The Alignak environment file contains the necessary information about: